timbooker/timbookercodingblog/_posts/first.md

 It's generally a great DB access component for when you don't feel the need to use any of the heavier ORMs, and don't fancy writing a whole bunch of messy ADO style code.

+One of the slight downers with it, is that there's no profiling tools (other than SQL Server Profiler) - and certainly nothing that lets you test out poke around with the results in an easy way.

 ## Using LINQPad with Simple.Data

 LINQPad is another great tool that has nearly replaced SQL Server Management Studio in my day-to-day group of tools.
 If you're not familiar with it, I'd strongly recommend giving it a try (the basic non-intellisensed version of it is free.)